Freiberg subcamp: History of the camp

 In Freiberg in December 1943, preparations began for a subcamp of KZ Flossenbürg to house an outside detail at the Arado Flugzeugwerke (Arado Aircraft Factory).
 The planning and construction of the subcamp is an example of the collaboration between the armaments industry, the SS, and the Ministry of Armaments.
-The SS approved the application for the allocation of a prisoner work-detail that Arado had submitted within the context of the Jaegerstab's (Fighter Staff's) measures.
+The SS approved the application for the allocation of a prisoner work-detail that Arado had submitted within the context of the Jägerstab's (Fighter Staff) measures.
 In its building application, Arado was represented by a building commissioner of the Reich Ministry for Armaments and War Production (RMfRuK) based in Dresden.
 The Reich Industry Group (the lobbying organization for the armaments industry) for the Land of Saxony, Regional Office Dresden, undertook the planning of the subcamp.

 Bureaucratic hurdles delayed the construction of the subcamp.
 When the first transport arrived on August 31, 1944, the barracks were not yet complete and the prisoners had to be lodged in the empty halls of a former porcelain factory.

 According to concurring reports from many of the prisoners, they were personally selected at Auschwitz by Josef Mengele for deportation to Freiberg.
 He decided who went on the transport, who stayed at the Auschwitz-Birkenau camp, and who was to be murdered immediately.

 When the female prisoners were transferred to the still unfinished barracks in December 1944, they faced considerably worse living conditions.
 With bare feet and inadequate clothing, they were forced daily to walk half an hour in deep snow to the factory.
 Some also had to go to the Hildebrand munitions factory.
 The cold and wet concrete barracks, the brutality of the SS female guards, the physically draining work, and malnourishment soon claimed the lives of a number of prisoners.
 Though only five deaths were recorded in SS documents, the actual number may be higher.

 Women who arrived at Freiberg pregnant and whose condition became apparent once they were there suffered especially.
 Priska Loewenbein (Lomova), a Slovak prisoner, gave birth to her daughter Hana on April 12, 1945, two days before Freiberg was evacuated.
 Other women gave birth during the evacuation transport or shortly after arriving at Mauthausen.